ProDemos/pds/README.md

 # Expand - adding new elements

-To create new elements,
+To create a new element, say pds-c-foo
-  - write your sass in assets/sass
+  - write your sass in assets/sass/pds/components/_foo.scss
+  - add your stylesheet to assets/sass/main.scss
-  - write a demo twig template in assets/twig/*
+  - write a demo twig template in assets/twig/components/foo/foo.twig
-  - add a demo config for that twig template to assets/twig/*/_styleguide.yml and compile the sass and twig using composer.
+  - add a config for template to assets/twig/pds/components/foo/_styleguide.yml and compile the sass and twig as described above.

 Your element should now appear in the styleguide in demo/html

+Always prefix you classnames with pds-.
+Try to stay within the definitions of pds-s(copes), pds-t(hemes), pds-c(omponents) and pds-m(odifiers).
+Avoid BEM.
+Use predefined colors, sizes and fonts.

+If you want to write directly in the demo pages, check demo/build/pages/*

 # Publishing